deybvagm/chatroom/readme.md

 The main components are listed below:
 - `app.py`: Executes the web application which allows users to join the chatroom.
 Also serves the static files.
 In order to join the chatroom a web browser should be opened in the url `http://localhost:9091`.
 When the websocket connection is established, the rabbitmq is also launched
 - `bot.py`: Launches the bot as a decoupled component also connecting to the rabbitmq component
-- `test.py`: Unit and integration tests defined for the main components of the solution

 - `config/config.yml`: Defines the configuration for web participants.
 Most the configuration is related to the RabbitMQ params
 - `config/config_bot.yml`: Defines the configuration for the bot.
 Includes RabbitMQ configuration but also things like the api URL